 Changes to this policy

-At our discretion, we may update this policy to reflect current acceptable practices.
+We may update this policy to reflect current acceptable practices at our discretion.
 We will take reasonable steps to let users know about changes via our website.
 Your continued use of this site after any changes to this policy will be regarded as acceptance of our practices around data and personal information.

 Your rights and responsibilities

-As our user, you have the right to be informed about how your data is collected and used.
-You are entitled to know what data we collect about you, and how it is processed.
-You are entitled to correct and update any personal information about you, and to request this information be deleted.
+As our users, you have the right to be informed about how your data is collected and used.
+You are entitled to know what data we collect about you and how it is processed.
+You are entitled to correct and update any personal information about you and to request this information be deleted.

 You are entitled to restrict or object to our use of your data while retaining the right to use your personal information for your own purposes.
 You have the right to opt-out of data about you being used in decisions based solely on automated processing.